reuben-s/python-bitcoinrpc-async/README.md

 # python-bitcoinrpc-async

+python-bitcoinrpc-async adds asyncronous functionality to the AuthServiceProxy.
+It includes asyncio compatible methods for making and handling requests, making it easy to integrate into your codebase.
+With python-bitcoin-rpc you can now take advantage of the benefits of asynchronous programming, using the modern `async` and `await` syntax.

+## AuthServiceProxy

-AuthServiceProxy is an improved version of python-jsonrpc.
+AuthServiceProxy is an asyncio compatible version of python-bitcoinrpc.

-It includes the following generic improvements:
+It includes the following features:

+- Asynchronous context manager for performing asyncronous HTTP requests
 - HTTP connections persist for the life of the AuthServiceProxy object
 - sends protocol 'version', per JSON-RPC 1.1
 - sends proper, incrementing 'id'